A Plague Tale: Requiem: Plot

 Amicia and Hugo return to Victor's castle and reunite with Beatrice and Lucas.
 Amicia reasons that, if they are there to support Hugo, the Macula will remain dormant.
 However, Victor reveals Emilie believes Hugo is the Child — a myth Victor invented for Emilie, who is infertile — so they must kill Hugo's old family and adopt him.
 After Emilie kills Beatrice in a ritual sacrifice, Hugo summons a horde of rats which devours Emilie and destroys much of the island.
 Amicia's group rescues Arnaud before escaping on Sophia's ship, with Victor in pursuit.
 Victor wounds Amicia and captures Hugo while the rest are forced overboard.
 On shore, Arnaud sacrifices himself to allow Amicia to kill Victor, but they are too late to prevent Hugo, who believes Amicia to be dead, from giving himself over to the Macula.
 A cloud blots out the sun, allowing the rats to spread unchecked and destroy Marseille.
-Amicia delves into the ruined city, where Hugo's voice tells her that, having now fully merged with the Macula, the only way to stop the rats is to kill him.
-Hugo will be killed by Lucas if Amicia refuses to do so.
+Amicia and Lucas enter the ruined city and sink into a phantasmic reality created by the Macula.
+Here, Hugo's voice tells Amicia that, having now fully merged with the Macula, the only way to stop the rats is to kill him.
+Hugo is killed by Lucas if Amicia refuses to do so.

-One year later, Amicia has a home in the mountains, and Lucas is continuing his alchemy studies.
+One year later, Amicia has a home in the mountains, and Lucas is continuing his alchemy studies elsewhere.
 Amicia prepares to journey with Sophia to find the next Macula carrier and protector so that she can help guide them.
 Before she leaves, she pays her respects to Hugo's grave.

-In a post-credits scene set in the modern era, a child is on a ventilator, with signs of the Macula on the skin.
+In a post-credits scene set in the modern era, a child is on a ventilator, with signs of the Macula on its skin.